Frequently Asked Questions

 What should I know prior to attending a workshop?

 At the very least, you should be comfortable using your camera in manual mode.
-If you have some or much experience shooting at night, including focusing, exposure and more it will only help.
-Photography newcomers are welcome to contact us for private night-photo lessons prior to committing to a workshop.
+If you have some or much experience shooting at night, including focusing, exposure and more, it will only help.
+Photography newcomers are welcome to contact us for private night-photo lessons prior to committing to a workshop, to buy and study our books, or to book us for one-on-one videochat tutoring.

-Those who have extensive experience shooting at night will find our workshops challenging, stimulating, and inspiring.
+Those who have extensive experience shooting at night will find our workshops challenging, stimulating and inspiring.
+And some very few of our workshops are intended for advanced night photographers, which will be indicated on specific workshop pages.

 What Skill Level should I be when attending a workshop with you?